Aurignac: History

 Aurignac is best known for the 1860 discovery, by Édouard Lartet, of prehistoric remains at the Cave of Aurignac, which led to the definition of the Aurignacian culture, an important phase in human prehistory.
 Evidence of early modern humans (often called Cro-Magnon man) has been found in Africa as far back as 300,000 years ago.
 When they came to Europe, about 45,000 years ago, their culture appears to have flourished with major advances in the use of tools and the development of figurative art.
 The Aurignacian culture has been called the first modern humans in Europe.

 The origins of the town are not defined, although the 1957 discovery of the remains of a Roman habitation, with a well-preserved bath-house, 2.5 km from the present-day town suggests that the area was inhabited during the Gallo-Roman period.
 In 777 a Benedictine priory was founded in Aurignac as a dependency of the Abbey of Saint Tiberi in the diocese of Agde.
 The first known official record is from 1109, regarding Roger d'Aurignac, the Seigneur of the town.
 In 1234, Bernard V, Count of Comminges, received the territory from his mother.
 By 1240, he had built a castle (the Château d'Aurignac) on the hill, around which the village grew.

 Between the 14th and 17th centuries, Aurignac was one of the more important towns of the Comminges, with 44 communes in its dependence by 1336, and an important centre of commerce, based on the production of pottery and leather and holding frequent markets and fairs.
 In 1574 it was endowed with a post office regularly served by horses and carriages.
 Its population was recorded as 2,500 in 1699.

 During the French wars of religion (1562–1598) the Comminges remained Catholic.
 Although a few towns were attacked by Huguenot forces, Aurignac remained safe.
 However it was required to provide troops and taxes to support the wars.
 In 1583 a group of bandits occupied the Chateau d'Aurignac, using it as a base to plunder the local population.
 At the request of the inhabitants of the town, the Senechal of Toulouse drove the bandits out and partly demolished the chateau.
 The extent to which it was demolished was disputed: a record of 1627 describes the roofs collapsed but the walls standing.

 Population

-The inhabitants of the commune are called Aurignacais.
+The inhabitants of the commune are called Aurignacais in French.